Breast reduction scars are an unavoidable part of undergoing breast reduction surgery simply because the procedure requires incisions.

 Can You Prevent Breast Reduction Surgery Scarring?

-Yes and no. You cannot entirely prevent breast reduction scars from appearing at all.
+Yes and no. You cannot entirely minimize breast reduction scar tissue from appearing at all.
 However, you can certainly lighten the appearance of your scars.

 In fact, in some cases, patients report that their breast reduction scars are hardly noticeable after several years.

-Moreover, it’s important to note that any scars you have from breast reduction surgery will be well-hidden beneath your clothing and under most undergarments as well.
+Moreover, it’s important to note that any scar tissue you have from breast reduction surgery will be well-hidden beneath your clothing and under most undergarments as well.

 You would not be able to see your breast surgery scars if you were wearing a typical bra, for example.
 Nearly all bathing suits will cover the scars as well.

-Tips for Treating Breast Reduction Scars at Home
+Tips To Minimize Breast Reduction Scars at Home

 - Keep your incision sites clean